MASTER OF PUBLIC HEALTH (MPH) DEGREE IN MONTANA

 Salaries for Public Health Professions in Montana that Require a Master’s Degree

-The following salary ranges represent the entry-level (10th percentile) and advanced (90th percentile) salaries for public health professionals in Montana (US Department of Commerce, 2014):
+The following salary ranges represent the median to top 10% salaries for public health professionals in Montana (US Bureau of Labor Statistics, 2023):

 Career Opportunities for Montana’s Master’s-Prepared Public Health Professionals